rapyuta-robotics/rclUE/README.md

 # Basic information
 ## Branches
 ### master
-This build of the plugin is based on ROS2 Foxy and has been tested on Ubuntu 20 This branch currently represents the release branch
+This build of the plugin is based on ROS2 Foxy and has been tested on Ubuntu 20.

+This branch currently represents the release branch.

 # Installation